Luis Berríos-Negrón

 Luis Berríos-Negrón (born 15 May 1971 in San Juan, Puerto Rico) is a Puerto Rican artist working with sculpture and installation, in public and environmental art.

 He has an independent practice, as well as is the founder of the Anxious Prop art collective and the Paramodular environmental design group.
-Berríos-Negrón lives and works in Berlin since 2006.
+Berríos-Negrón lives and works in Berlin, Germany, since 2006.

 Education

 He currently is candidate for doctor of philosophy at the Konstfack College of the Arts and the Royal Institute of Technology (KTH) in Stockholm.
-He holds a Master of Architecture from the Massachusetts Institute of Technology and a Bachelor of Fine Arts from the Parsons New School for Design.
+He holds a Master of Architecture from the Massachusetts Institute of Technology (M.I.T.) and a Bachelor of Fine Arts from the Parsons New School for Design.

 While at the New School, he was teaching assistant to urban ecologist Jean Gardner, assistant editor/curator to conceptual artist Silvia Kolbowski, and studio assistant to photographer Larry Clark.
 While at M.I.T., he was teaching assistant to Joan Jonas, Antoni Muntadas and Krzysztof Wodiczko.
 His master's thesis was co-advised by then Dean of the School of Architecture Adèle Naudé Santos, and director of the Center for Advance Visual Studies, Krzysztof Wodiczko, and was co-read by Mark Jarzombek, Nader Tehrani, and William J. Mitchell, then head of the M.I.T Media Laboratory.

 Teaching

-From 2011-2013, he was Assistant Professor and Researcher at the Institute for Design and Architecture Strategies at the Architecture, Civil Engineering, and Environmental Sciences Department of the Technische Universität Braunschweig.
-From 2013-14 he was Visiting Lecturer at the Münster University for Applied Sciences, and now as part of his doctoral candidacy, he is lecturer at Konstfack offering the fine-arts courses “Instance Notation Sensation” (Fall 2015) and “Immediate Archaeologies” (2016-17).
+From 2011 to 2013, he was Assistant Professor and Researcher at the Institute for Design and Architecture Strategies at the Architecture, Civil Engineering, and Environmental Sciences Department of Technische Universität Braunschweig.
+From 2013 to 2014 he was Visiting Lecturer at the University of Münster for Applied Sciences, and now as part of his doctoral candidacy, he is lecturer at Konstfack offering the fine-arts courses “Instance Notation Sensation” (Fall 2015) and “Immediate Archaeologies” (2016–17).